The major is a part of the Department of Foreign Languages, Literatures and Cultures, an academic unit within the College of Arts and Letters.

 The Foreign Language major is designed to develop students' proficiency in their language of study and to give students a strong background in literature and culture.
 Title are encouraged to spend a significant amount of time abroad immersed in the language and culture.
 The major also offers professional courses such as business French, German, Italian and Spanish; medical Spanish; law enforcement Spanish, legal Spanish, and Translation and Interpretation.
 The professional courses are part of professional minors.

 Culture courses encompass topics such as theatre, art, cinema, and media of the country or region of study.

 Translation and Interpretation (Spanish)

 Currently Enrolled Major Changers

-If you have had two or more years of language study in high school or at a previous institution and have not taken the SAT II in that language, you are required to take the JMU Foreign Language Placement exam if you plan to continue study in the same language at JMU.
+If students have had two or more years of language study in high school or at a previous institution and have not taken the SAT II in that language, students are required to take the JMU Foreign Language Placement exam if students plan to continue study in the same language at JMU.

 Information about the foreign language placement exam can be found at: http://www.jmu.edu/forlang/flpe.htm

-To progress in the major you should remain in good academic standing with a cumulative GPA of at least 2.0.
+To progress in the major students should remain in good academic standing with a cumulative GPA of at least 2.0.